talsvorai/choose-a-song/README.md

 #### **Build a docker image, test it and push to Dockerhub**
 1. Create a Dockerfile that build a slim image that is exposed on port 8080
 2. Build docker image and test that it runs and stops as expected.
-3. Upload the image to Dockerhub using the relevant credentials
+3. Upload the image to Dockerhub using the relevant credentials.

 #### **Deploy the application via another EC2 instance**
-1. Enter the instance using ssh
+1. Enter the instance using ssh.
-2. Pull the latesr image from Dockerhub
+2. Pull the latesr image from Dockerhub.
-3. Run the container while exposing port 8080
+3. Run the container while exposing port 8080.

-### **At this point you can insert the deployment instance's url (port 8080) and access the application**
+### **At this point the application is up and running**

 ## **To provision an EC2 instance and run the application on it:**

+#### **Set another EC2 instance**
+1. Install Teraform, and aws-cli onto it.
+2. Make sure the instance has access to the aws environment (aws config)
+3. Set the relevant files to provision the EC2 instance so it meets all the requirements
+4. Run terraform, plan, apply and make sure the instance is created and that it runs the application

+# Thank you for reading
+# Tal